Puerto Viejo Satellite Map, Info and Forum

 Due to insufficient funds, the program is not always able to operate at full strength and give the support needed.

-If you would like to make a one time donation to support the program, you can do so using a credit card below.
-Puerto Viejo Satellite will cover the credit card processing fees so that 100% of your donation will go to the program.
+If you would like to make a one time donation to support the program, contact La Costa de Papito.
 Local business owners are encouraged to arrange regular monthly support for the program through Eddie Ryan at La Costa de Papito.

 Offers educational assistance, food, and microloans mainly to indigenous people in Costa Rica.
 The School Program assists families with educational expenses for young children.
 The Food Program provides a gathering place, healthy meals, and additional support on Tuesday, Thursday, and Saturday.
 The Microloan Program provides small loans from $20--$400, with approaches that have been helping people out of poverty globally since 1987.
 Used together, these programs provide powerful support for families working together toward self-sufficiency.